hive-engine/steemsmartcontracts/README.md

   ```
 - Need version 3.6 mongo node library.

 Also, if using PM2, you will need to start the process with --no-treekill for proper shutdown.
+Also
+consider using --no-autorestart with proper monitoring to minimize noise and potential for problematic
+looping (though with transactions there is less risk of data corruption)

 ## 5. Tests
 * npm run test